 In order to identify and prevent fraud.

-We may periodically send promotional email about new services, special offers or other information which we think you may find interesting.
+We may periodically send promotional email about new services, special offers or other information relating to the Radlett Centre.

 To contact you occasionally for market research purposes.
 We may contact you by email, phone, fax or mail.